Mukbang: Culture

+Regional variation

+In Eastern Europe, people gained a continuous interest in Mukbang between 2020 and 2025, as shown by the annual Mukbang search on YouTube.
+Countries such as Russia, Romania, and Hungary were leaders in the trend score, while Bulgaria, Belarus, Moldova, and Slovakia had the highest relative increases.
+Although the public interests in some countries remained low in 2025, Eastern Europe is catching up with the continental average, and its digital interest in Mukbang has not reached the regional ceiling.

+Through a YouTube query analysis, researchers found that the ASMR and "General Mukbang" are the top two search categories in Eastern Europe, reflecting a strong, stable attraction in Mukbang's classic form.
+The search frequencies in categories such as "Korean Cuisine" and "Creators & Brands" are relatively low, which suggests that Mukbang's Korean origin did not have a strong presence in Eastern Europe viewers preferences, and there was minimal influence from influencers and branding.

+The rapid increase in Mukbang's visibility in Eastern Europe indicates both a cultural shift from South Korea and an adaption to the sensory-focused media consumption style with slow pace, amplified sound, and visual aesthetics.
+This may be a post-pandemic phenomenon, where people are more isolated, or it may be due to the 18% increase in single-person households between 2015 and 2024, or a desire for relief from today's highly intense social media.

 Varieties

 A popular sub-genre of the trend is "cook-bang" show, in which the streamer includes the preparation and cooking of the dishes featured as part of the show.

 South Korean video game players have sometimes broadcast mukbang as breaks during their overall streams.
 The popularity of this practice among local users led the video game streaming service Twitch to begin trialing a dedicated "social eating" category in July 2016; a representative of the service stated that this category is not necessarily specific to mukbang, but would leave the concept open to interpretation by streamers within its guidelines.

 Monetization

 Mukbangers incurring income from such videos can earn from advertising.
 This performance of eating can allow top broadcasters to earn as much as $10,000 a month which does not include sponsorships.
 Live-streaming platforms like AfreecaTV and Twitch allow viewers to send payments to their favorite streamers.

 Creators can also earn income through endorsements, e-books and product reviews.
 Bethany Gaskin, under the name Bloveslife for her channel, has made over $1 million from advertising on her videos as reported by The New York Times.
 Popular mukbanger Soo Tang, also known as MommyTang, claimed that successful mukbangers can earn about $100,000 in a year.